nmcdonnell-kx/docs/docs/interfaces/arrow/reference.md

 ### `ipc.readArrowData`

-*Read an Arrow table from an Arrow file and convert to a kdb+ mixed list of Arrow array data*
+*Read an Arrow table from an Arrow file and convert to a kdb+ mixed list of array data*

 ```q
 .arrowkdb.ipc.readArrowData[arrow_file]